Julian-Hochhaus/lmfitxps/docs/backgrounds.rst

     # Set all other parameters

 | Using this background model, an *Au4f* spectrum was fitted.
-To model the dublett structure, a convolution of a gaussian with doniach profiles was used as implemented in :class:`ConvGaussianDoniachDublett`.
+To model the dublett structure, a convolution of a gaussian with doniach profiles was used as implemented in :py:class:`ConvGaussianDoniachDublett`.
 | All peaks parameters were fixed and not varied in the fit to make it possible to compare the effect of different values for the ``extend`` parameter.

-As shown in the figure below, the combination of :class:`TougaardBG` and :mod:`ConstantModel` already leads to a good agreement between fit and experimental data.
+As shown in the figure below, the combination of :ref:`TougaardBG` and :mod:`ConstantModel` already leads to a good agreement between fit and experimental data.

 .. figure:: src/plots/plot_0.png
    :width: 75%
    :alt: Au4f fitted with Tougaard background with added constant

 Due to the small asymmetry of the *Au4f*-signal only small improvement of the fit was achieved by using  :math:`extend` `!=` :math:`0`.
 This is shown in the four figures below.
 The ``reduced chi-squared``, which judges the agreement between model and experimental data, is only slightly decreased using :math:`28 \leq \text{extend} \leq 30`.
-In addition, the figure below confirms, that using the :class:`TougaardBG` with :math:`extend!=0` is valid for modeling the background too.
+In addition, the figure below confirms, that using the :ref:`TougaardBG` with :math:`extend!=0` is valid for modeling the background too.

 .. |extend28| image:: src/plots/plot_28.png